Jackson-Mu/App-vz/README.md

 - Understand the principles and techniques of **data prediction** and modeling.

 ### Repository Contents
-1. **Notebooks/**: Folder containing Jupyter notebooks for each activity and project.
+1. **Jackson_Mukeshimana_Linear_Regression_Solution.ipynb/**: Folder containin Linear Regression Google Colab.
-2. **Data/**: Directory storing datasets used in the activities and projects.
+2. **Google Colab link/**: Directory storing the link for the project.
-3. **Scripts/**: Folder containing Python scripts and modules developed during the course.
+3. **Streamlit_app_visualization.ipynb/**: Folder containing Python scripts and modules developed during the course.
-4. **Visualizations/**: Directory containing visualizations generated during data analysis.
+4. **app.py/**: Directory containing visualizations generated during data analysis.
+5. **nyu.png/**: The Picture we are using to be deployed on the top of our data set
+6. **report.html/**: The Directory containing the necessary contents which would help us for running the on the Streamlit App
+7. **requirements.txt/**: The Directory containing different options for being able to display our app on the Streamlit Website
-5. **README.md**: This file, providing an overview of the course activities and repository contents.
+8. **README.md**: This file, providing an overview of the course activities and repository contents.

 ### Activities Overview
 1. **Pandas Basics**: Introduction to **pandas** library for data manipulation and analysis.